 Originally from Kingsburg, CA, and San Luis Obispo.
 Jonna was born with a rare type of dwarfism called Cartilage Hair Hypo Plasia.
 She is exactly 3 feet tall, and is the only little person in her family.
 Jonna took up dance classes in ballet, tap, jazz, and hip hop as a young child, but feeling out of place at the dance studio, she quit.
 She found herself back to dancing recently after moving to LA to attend California State University Northridge (CSUN), frequenting classes with Kenny Wormald at the Playground LA.
 Infinite Flow Founder & Artistic Director Marisa Hamamoto found a video of Jonna on Instagram summer 2017, and drawn to her boldness and precision of movement, she reached out and invited Jonna to come dance with Infinite Flow, and has a blast.
 Jonna is a passionate Instagrammer, advocating for diversity and dwarfism.
 Her videos have been shared by Snoop Dog & Chris Brown, and she is a social influencer on the rise.
 Jonna currently is a student at CSUN receiving her BA in child development.
 She plans to get her Master in social work, and aspired to become a LCSW for children in military families, helping them deal with abuse, neglect and trauma.

 Kima was born and raised in Almaty, Kazakhstan.
 He trained in Hip Hop, Contemporary, and Jazz Funk, and built a professional dance career in Russia, which included working with Anita Tsoy, Vintage, and Egor Kreed.
 In 2016, he was granted asylum from the US and left Russia to avoid persecution for his sexual orientation.
 A few months later in January 2017, Kima lost his lower left leg as a result of an accident but that did not stop him from dancing.
 He trained hard to stand, walk, and eventually dance with his prosthetic leg.
-His journey with Infinite Flow began after he reached out to Marisa on social media.
+His journey with Infinite Flow began when he was introduced to Marisa via Facebook while recovering from the trauma.
+It took some time til he was ready to jump back into dancing, but Marisa continued to check in, and in Sept 2017, he finally said yes.
 Since then, he has been involved in flash mobs, dance videos, and even choreographing for performances.
 Kima loves collaborating with new friends and posting videos on social media.
 He is an avid Instagrammer and he hopes to use it as a platform to motivate and spread positivity.

 Shaheem Sanchez is a talented self-taught dancer who went deaf at the age of 4.
 Shaheem always loved to dance and wouldn't let his inability to hear the music change that.
 So, he taught himself how to detect the music's vibrations instead, letting the feeling drive his rhythm.
 He comes from a family of dancers, who call themselves “Family First Crew”.
 They competed in Family Dance Off in 2013 and placed second.
 Sanchez now lives in LA and is pursuing many opportunities in the dance industry.
 In addition to getting his personal story out to various mediums, he is working on a TV show and a movie.
 He is out to make a difference in the deaf community through his love of dance.
 Sanchez wants to demonstrate that regardless of their inability to hear, deaf people can do anything they desire.